FAQs & Info

 What comes with the 4-day course?

-On the first day of class, all students will receive their 3D Microblading™ starter kit containing pigments, blades, tools, measuring tools, pigment rings, synthetic latex skin to practice on, and a theory manual.
+On the first day of class, all students will receive their 3D Microblading™ starter kit containing pigments, blades, machine, tools, measuring tools, pigment rings, synthetic latex skin to practice on, and a theory manual.
 This kit has tools that you can start building your skill and making money with.

 In our 4-day course, we spend the first 2 days going over the fundamentals of microblading and we spend a good amount of time on brow shaping.
 During this time, students will practice eyebrow stroking and depth on paper and synthetic skin.